-If a write is performed to a field in a currently invalid header, and that header is not part of a header\union, that write must not change any state that is currently defined in the system, neither in header fields nor anywhere else.
-In particular, that invalid header must remain invalid.
+- a write to a field in a currently invalid header, either a regular header or an element of a header stack with an index that is in range, and that header is not part of a header_union - a write to a field in an element of a header stack, where the index is out of range - a method call of setValid() or setInvalid() on an element of a header stack, where the index is out of range then that write must not change any state that is currently defined in the system, neither in header fields nor anywhere else.
+In particular, if an invalid header is involved in the write, it must remain invalid.

-Either of the kinds of writes to fields in a currently invalid header is allowed to modify state whose values are not defined, e.g. the values of fields in headers that are currently invalid.
+Any writes to fields in a currently invalid header, or to header stack elements where the index is out of range, are allowed to modify state whose values are not defined, e.g. the values of fields in headers that are currently invalid.

-For a top level parser or control in an architecture, it is up to that architecture to specify whether control parameters with direction in or inout are initialized when the control is called, and under what conditions they are initialized, and if so, what their values will be.
+For a top level parser or control in an architecture, it is up to that architecture to specify whether parameters with direction in or inout are initialized when the control is called, and under what conditions they are initialized, and if so, what their values will be.